From tech titans to business groups, congratulations roll in for Biden and Harris

 Big Tech, major brands weigh in

 Most corporations were quiet immediately after Election Day.
-Some, like Ryanair, chose to troll the Trump team after the president falsely claimed victory on Wednesday while votes were still being counted: “Trump declaring victory this early is like disembarking before the plane has landed,” the discount carrier tweeted.
+Some, like Ryanair, chose to troll the Trump team after the president falsely claimed victory Wednesday while votes were still being counted: “Trump declaring victory this early is like disembarking before the plane has landed,” the discount carrier tweeted.
 “We don’t recommend.”

 Ben & Jerry’s, an ice cream brand that’s known for political engagement that leans socially progressive, chided Trump.
-“We can’t believe an ice cream company has to say this,” Ben & Jerry’s tweeted Wednesday night.
+“We can’t believe an ice cream company has to say this,” Ben & Jerry’s tweeted Wednesday.
 “The President’s lies are a threat to our country.
 Voters voted.
 Patriotic election workers are counting votes.
 Voters will choose the next president.”

 Big Tech CEOs and leaders waited until the weekend to jump on the finalized results.
 On Sunday, Amazon founder Jeff Bezos (who also owns The Washington Post) posted a photo of Biden and Harris shaking hands on his Instagram account.

-Facebook’s chief operating officer, Sheryl Sandberg, posted a photo of Harris on Facebook Saturday morning, noting her historic win as America’s first woman, first Black and first South Asian vice president-elect.
+Facebook’s chief operating officer, Sheryl Sandberg, posted a photo of Harris on Facebook on Saturday, noting her historic win as America’s first woman, first Black and first South Asian vice president-elect.

 “There are times when America takes a big step toward creating a government that reflects the diverse country we are.
 Today is one of those days.
-I’m thinking with joy about young people across the country watching the news today and thinking, ‘Maybe I can lead this nation too,’” Sandberg wrote in the post.
-“Congratulations to Kamala D. Harris on this remarkable achievement — shattering glass ceilings and norms around what leadership looks like — and to President-Elect Biden on this historic milestone.”
+I’m thinking with joy about young people across the country watching the news today and thinking, ‘Maybe I can lead this nation too,’ ” Sandberg wrote in the post.
+“Congratulations to Kamala Harris on this remarkable achievement — shattering glass ceilings and norms around what leadership looks like — and to President-Elect Biden on this historic milestone.”

-Bill Gates, the founder of Microsoft, tweeted his congratulations on Saturday and thanked the election officials and campaign workers who “worked tirelessly to ensure a record number of Americans could cast a ballot and have it counted during such a challenging time for our country.”
+Bill Gates, the founder of Microsoft, tweeted his congratulations Saturday and thanked the election officials and campaign workers who “worked tirelessly to ensure a record number of Americans could cast a ballot and have it counted during such a challenging time for our country.”
 He also said he looked forward to working with the new administration and Congress on getting the pandemic under control and “engaging partners around the world on issues like poverty and climate change, and addressing issues of inequality and opportunity at home.”

 U.S. Chamber of Commerce says stimulus is top priority